nikiblauer/Music-Retrieval/README.md

 ![](header.webp)

-This repository contains an implementation of the audio identification algorithm described in the original Shazam paper.
+This repository contains an implementation of the audio identification algorithm described in the [Original Shazam Paper (Wang, 2003)](https://www.ee.columbia.edu/~dpwe/papers/Wang03-shazam.pdf).
 The algorithm utilizes audio fingerprint hashing for efficient and accurate audio retrieval.

 ## Features
 - Extracts audio fingerprints from sound samples